Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields: Abstract

 \section{Abstract}

 Interactions of electron spins with rotational degrees of freedom during collisions or with external fields are fundamental processes that limit the coherence time of spin gases.
-We experimentally study the decoherence of warm cesium spins dominated by spin rotation-interaction during binary collisions with N$_2$ molecules or by absorption of near-resonant light.
+We experimentally study the decoherence of hot cesium spins dominated by spin rotation-interaction during binary collisions with N$_2$ molecules or by absorption of near-resonant light.
 We report an order of magnitude suppression of the spin decoherence rate by either of those processes at low magnetic fields.
-We find that the excess decoherence at higher magnetic fields originates from an asynchronous Larmor precession, which is a mechanism that universally affects all alkali atoms, and can yet be suppressed at low magnetic-fields.
-This work extends the widely-used regime of Spin-Exchange Relaxation Free (SERF), which provides protection from decoherence by random spin-conservative processes, now for random processes which do not conserve but rather destruct electron spins.
+This work extends the use of magnetic fields as a control knob, not only to suppress decoherence from random spin-conserving processes in the Spin-Exchange Relaxation Free (SERF) regime but also to suppress processes that relax electron spins rather than conserve them.